Home Stories INSPIRE SALONE SERIES: SHE CONQUERED

 0

-For some people, disability means you are limited.
-Society sometimes views disability as a deterring factor towards achieving the best life could give.
-Disability comes with so much discouragement, emotional trauma, uncertainty, possible loss of self-esteem and many other excruciating pains which make certain persons with disability so vulnerable.
-Sad; yet it only could take self-acceptance, hard work, striving through each day and someone as courageous as Hannah Sesay who was born with a handicap to beat societal perception.
+Society sometimes views disability as a deterring factor in achieving the best life can give.
+It takes self-acceptance, hard work, striving through each day, and someone as courageous as Hannah Sesay, who was born with a handicap, to beat societal perception.

 About Hannah Sesay

-Of course yes!
-Sometimes so many questions come to mind.
-Maybe you were not the child the family envisioned or maybe you were not wanted since the inception of the pregnancy.
-Thinking about some of these questions, it is emotionally draining!
-Most orphans without any disability find it difficult to live through a day, more so in a third-world society like ours where one has to struggle for anything in life.
+Sometimes, so many questions come to mind.
+Maybe you were not the child the family envisioned, or maybe you were not wanted since the inception of the pregnancy.
+Thinking about some of these questions is emotionally draining!

-The life-story of Hannah started from a sad reality.
-Few days after she was born, she was taken to an orphanage operated by a Swedish organization named ‘Pa Lokko Orphanage Home’.
+A few days after her birth, Hannah was taken to an orphanage operated by a Swedish organization named ‘Pa Lokko Orphanage Home.’
 After all the legal adoption procedures were completed, Hannah became one of the legal occupants.

-On attaining the age to start schooling, Hannah attended the United Methodist Church Pa Lokko Primary School owned by the same orphanage home.
-She later attended the Harford School for Girls at Circular Road where she attained her junior secondary school education before the school later relocated to the provinces.
-She was admitted at the Saint Joseph Secondary School for girls where she did her Senior Secondary School education.
+When she reached the age to start schooling, Hannah attended the United Methodist Church Pa Lokko Primary School, which was owned by the same orphanage home.
+She later attended the Harford School for Girls at Circular Road, where she attained her junior secondary school education before the school relocated to the provinces.
+She was also admitted to the Saint Joseph Secondary School for Girls, where she did her Senior Secondary School education.

-For Hannah it is all about education and empowerment.
-She is focused.
-Hannah has done so well for herself that she is presently at the Fourah Bay College, University of Sierra Leone striving towards obtaining her Bachelors Degree in Early Childhood.
-Amazing right?
+Hannah has done so well for herself that she is presently at Fourah Bay College, University of Sierra Leone, striving to obtain her Bachelor’s Degree in Early Childhood.

 CHALLENGES